Origin of Superman: Superman Returns

-Man of Steel
+Man of Steel / DC Extended Universe

-In 2010, Warner Bros announced that Christopher Nolan, who had previously directed Batman's origin story in Batman Begins, was to be the producer on a reboot of the Superman film franchise.
-Director Zack Snyder stated that the film was to focus on Superman's early days and not be based on any particular comic book.
+In 2013, Warner Bros. released Man of Steel, a reboot of the Superman film franchise that went on to be the first entry in the DC Extended Universe series of interconnected films.
+Director Zack Snyder said that the film has a focus on Superman's early days and is not based on any particular comic book.
 For the most part, the film keeps classic elements intact but explores Clark's life before becoming Superman.
-Much like previous versions, Jonathan dies but Martha survives to see her son become Superman, however Jor-El also appears as a Kryptonian hologram, having secreted an artificial intelligence based on his personality and appearance aboard Kal-El's ship in order to guide him into adulthood.
+Much like previous versions, Jonathan dies but Martha survives to see her son become Superman.
+Jor-El also appears as a Kryptonian hologram, having secreted an artificial intelligence based on his personality and appearance aboard Kal-El's ship in order to guide him into adulthood.

 Man of Steel reimagines Krypton as a technologically advanced but culturally stagnant society where natural conception is considered heretical and the citizenry are instead cloned and genetically engineered to fulfill predetermined roles in Kryptonian society based on material taken from an ancient genetic codex.
 Jor-El is the foremost member of the scientific caste who becomes disillusioned with Kryptonian dogma after he discovers the planet's core has been irreparably destabilized and conceives Kal-El with his wife Lara as Krypton's first natural birth in centuries before stealing the codex to infuse in Kal-El's genes and send him to Earth in the hope that a new Kryptonian civilization might one day be created to live in harmony with humanity.
 When Kal-El arrives at Earth, he is adopted by Jonathan and Martha Kent, who name him Clark.
 When he reaches adulthood, Clark develops his abilities and becomes a drifter, saving people in secret.
 Later, Clark joins an investigation led by Lois Lane of a Kryptonian spaceship, where learns about his alien heritage.
-Lois, who had followed Clark into the ship, investigates Clark's life and decides to not to reveal his secret just as General Zod, an old friend of Jor-El and the former leader of Krypton's soldier caste, arrives at Earth having detected the reactivation of the ship.
+Lois, who had followed Clark into the ship, investigates Clark's life and decides not to reveal his secret just as General Zod, an old friend of Jor-El and the former leader of Krypton's soldier caste, arrives at Earth having detected the reactivation of the ship.
 He is initially pleased at having found a fellow survivor but the two come to blows when Clark realizes Zod's genetic programming will drive him to create a new Krypton on Earth regardless of what will happen to humanity.
 During their final battle, Superman is forced to kill Zod to prevent him from killing civilians.
 Clark later decides to become a reporter alongside Lois at the Daily Planet in order to continue his superhero activities.